-- 45. In 2006 during project appraisal the facilities at Preak Chak were expected to be built on a 4 ha plot of land located between the neutral zone and Preak Chak village.
+- 46. In 2006 during project appraisal the facilities at Preak Chak were expected to be built on a 4 ha plot of land located between the neutral zone and Preak Chak village.
 Since then the ground conditions have significantly changed.
 The neutral zone has been removed and the border line between Cambodia and Viet Nam has been established and marked out by a monument.
 A large hotel/casino and other private structures are being constructed along the road, outside and inside the former neutral zone.
 Since demolishing these structures is unlikely, the proposed new Cross Border Facilities have to be relocated.
 It is proposed to relocate the facilities on a plot of land of about 4 ha within the former neutral zone; the conceptual design has been prepared and formally submitted to PMU-3 for review and approval.
 The Government's decisions both on the relocation of the CBF and the conceptual design prepared by the design consultant are awaited.
-Pending formal approval, the design consultant proceeds with the CBF detailed design. - 46.
-As of 31 January 2010 the detailed design of the CBF at Preak Chak was about 75% complete.
+Pending formal approval, the design consultant proceeds with the CBF detailed design. - 47.
+As of 28 February 2010 the detailed design of the CBF at Preak Chak was about 80% complete.
 Topographical surveys and soil investigation have been completed.
-Architectural designs are completed, structural designs are substantially complete and Electrical and Mechanical designs are well advanced.
+Architectural designs are completed, structural designs are complete and Electrical and Mechanical designs are well advanced.
 The detailed drawings, bills of quantities and specifications are being prepared.
-The draft detailed design and bidding documents are expected to be submitted to PMU-3 by the end of April 2010. - 47.
-The cost estimate of the Preak Chak CBF as updated at end of 2009 (para.35) at \$2.75 million (against about \$1.4 million at appraisal), will be refined based on the final bills of quantities and the results of the unit rate analysis.
-As stated earlier, the cost overrun is mainly due to increases in: (i) fill quantities for reclaiming the land of the new CBF location, (ii) civil works costs as a result of inflation and (iii) structures and facilities to meet the minimum requirements of the GMS-CBTA. - 48.
+The draft detailed design and bidding documents are expected to be submitted to PMU-3 by the end of April 2010. - 48.
+The cost estimate of the Preak Chak CBF as updated during inception (para.35) at \$2.75 million (against about \$1.4 million at appraisal), will be refined based on the final bills of quantities and the results of the unit rate analysis.
+As stated earlier, the cost overrun is mainly due to increases in: (i) fill quantities for reclaiming the land of the new CBF location, (ii) civil works costs as a result of inflation and (iii) structures and facilities to meet the minimum requirements of the GMS-CBTA.
+At this stage and for budget purposes, the percentage increase noted for the NR33 component from Inception Report to completion of detail design has been applied to the Inception Report estimate for the two CBFs. - 49.
 At meetings held in late December at the Bavet/Moc Bai border and then at the Xa Xai/Lork border, the respective PMUs of Cambodia and Viet Nam made commitments to comply with the requirements of the CBTA in respect of the single-window inspection (SWI) and single-stop inspection (SSI) although the previously set target date for implementation of these steps had already passed.
 Specifically at Xa Xai/Lork (Preak Chak), details were agreed regarding road width, level, cross slope and longitudinal grade together with the height of street lighting columns either side of the border crossing.
-These details have been incorporated into the design drawings for both the NR33 upgrade and the CBF. - 49.
-To ensure timely completion of the detailed design and bidding documents there would be a need to expedite the formal approval by the Government of the (i) new CBF location and (ii) the proposed conceptual design.
+These details have been incorporated into the design drawings for both the NR33 upgrade and the CBF. - 50.
+The formal approval by the Government of the (i) new CBF location and (ii) the proposed conceptual design was received on 2 February 2010.